ibm-cloud-docs/vpc/bare_metal_server_network.md

 | PCI interface | Uplink of the bare metal server on a standard vSwitch or distributed vSwitch. |
 | VLAN interface | Virtual network adapter of the VMKernel or VM |
 | VLAN ID | VLAN ID for port group |
 {: caption="Table 2.
-Mapping of network concepts between Bare Metal Servers for VPC and VMware vShpere" caption-side="top"}
+Mapping of network concepts between Bare Metal Servers for VPC and VMware vShpere" caption-side="bottom"}

 The PCI interface of the bare metal server maps to the Uplink in vSphere.
 When you provision a bare metal server, a primary PCI interface is created by default.
 This primary PCI interface automatically becomes the bare metal server’s uplink on `vSwitch0`.
 Its IP address is also used by the `vmk0` adapter in the **Management network** port group on `vSwitch0`.
 The VLAN ID of the **Management network** port group is automatically set to '0'.